logdna/logdna-agent-v2/docs/README.md

 ### Configuration for Kubernetes Metadata Filtering

-The Agent can be configured to filter log lines that are associated with various Kubernetes resources.
-For example, include only log lines coming from a given namespace and/or exclude lines coming from a resource with a specific label or annotation.
+In addition to being able to write custom regex expressions, the Agent can be configured to filter log lines associated with various Kubernetes resources.
+For example, include only log lines coming from a given namespace.
+This can be useful because writing a custom regex expression for filtering out logs coming from a specific Kubernetes resources requires the user to know how Kubernetes formats it's log files.
+Using the Kubernetes filtering configuration makes this much easier.

+You can configure the Kubernetes metadata filtering via the following environment variables:

+* include *only* log lines associated with a specific resource with `LOGDNA_K8S_METADATA_INCLUSION`
+* exclude log lines associated with specific resource with `LOGDNA_K8S_METADATA_EXCLUSION`

 Currently, we support filtering on four different fields: namespace, pod, label and annotation.
-The following is an example of the nomenclature for each of the various fields:
+The following shows the nomenclature for each of the supported fields:

 ```
-"name": "LOGDNA_K8S_METADATA_EXCLUSION"
+  namespace:<value>
+  pod:<value>
+  label.<key>:<value>
-  "value": "namespace:<value>, pod:<value>, label.<key>:<value>, annotation.<key>:<value>"
+  annotation.<key>:<value>"
 ```

-So, a sample configuration might look something like:
+The following is a sample configuration:

 ```
 "name": "LOGDNA_K8S_METADATA_INCLUSION"